Best Food Processor of 2020

 Cuisinart Custom 14

-Distressed by the premium price tag on the Breville?
-Then look no further than the Cuisinart Custom 14.
-This solid kitchen appliance claims a Best Buy Award for its great performance across the bulk of our tests, all while retailing for less than half of what the Sous Chef 16 Pro does.
-It slices produce extremely evenly and purees velvety-smooth dips and spread.
+If you're not comfortable paying such a premium price tag for the Breville's top-end performance, look no further than the Cuisinart Custom 14.
+This reliable kitchen appliance earns recognition for its superb performance across the bulk of our tests, all while providing outstanding value with a more reasonable price tag than the highest-end models that we tested.
+It slices fruits and vegetables exceptionally evenly and purees velvety-smooth dips and spread.

 Knocks against this model are that the shredding and slicing blades aren't adjustable, which means that you will need to purchase additional blades if you aren't happy with the size of the included ones.
 It also isn't quite as powerful at mixing denser doughs.
 Despite these drawbacks, this is the perfect option if you want a great, all-around food processor without shredding your budget.